 Here’s a helpful video from Jane Satchwell, Vice principal of Sound Healing Academy, that explains more about How to Choose a Tibetan Singing Bowl

-If you have questions, you can reach out to us at email@example.com
+If you have questions see this FAQ, or you can reach out to us at email@example.com